chen0040/keras-search-engine/README.md

 * the story book search (by which user enters search query on the story books that are loaded from keras_search_engine_train/data/texts)
 * the image search (by which user uploads an image to search among images stored in the keras_search_engine_train/data/images)

-## Invoke web api to index text document
+## Invoke web api to index and search text document

 With the web api server running, you can index a new document by calling the following web api: